Sport in Israel: Chess

+Chess is a leading sport in Israel.
+There are many Israeli grandmasters and Israeli chess players have won a number of youth world championships.
+Israel stages an annual international championship and hosted the World Team Chess Championship in 2005.
+The Ministry of Education and the World Chess Federation agreed upon a project of teaching chess within Israeli schools, and it has been introduced into the curriculum of some schools.
+The city of Beersheba has become a national chess center, with the game being taught in its kindergartens.
+Owing partly to Soviet immigration, it is home to the largest number of chess grandmasters of any city in the world.
+The Israeli chess team won the silver medal at the 2008 Chess Olympiad and the bronze, coming in third among 148 teams, at the 2010 Olympiad.
+Israeli grandmaster Boris Gelfand won the Chess World Cup 2009.

 While chess, as an intellectual sport, has always been played in Israel, the arrival of large numbers of Jewish immigrants from the former Soviet Union in the 1990s brought many chess grandmasters to Israel and increased interest in the game.
-Boris Gelfand is the 2009 World Cup winner.

 Swimming

 Israel Swimming Association is the major swimming federation in Israel.
-Swimming is popular in Israel's many beaches along the Mediterranean coast, the Sea of Galilee, in the Red Sea at the shores of Eilat, in the Dead Sea and in swimming pools.
+Swimming is popular in Israel's many beaches along the Mediterranean coast, the Sea of Galilee (including open-water swimming marathons), in the Red Sea at the shores of Eilat, in the Dead Sea and in swimming pools.
 Famous Israeli swimmers include Eithan Urbach, Michael Halika, Gal Nevo, Yoav Gath, Yoav Bruck, Vered Borochovski, Amit Ivry, and Anna Gostomelsky.
-At the 1996 Summer Olympics in Atlanta, Israel's team qualified to the final of the prestigious Men's 4 x 100 metre medley relay.
+At the 1996 Summer Olympics in Atlanta, Israel's team qualified to the final of the prestigious Men's 4 × 100 metre medley relay.
 Uri Bergman won 12 gold medals at the Paralympic Games, and other paralympic swimmers such as Izhak Mamistvalov and Keren Leibovitch won several gold medals as well.

 The country's first swimming pool was built in 1933 as part of the Jerusalem YMCA.
 The first regulation-size swimming pool was built in 1935, just before the second Maccabiah, in Bat Galim.